-Are you looking for a professional pre-purchase building and pest inspection in Perth?
+Are you looking for a professional pre-purchase structural, building and pest inspection in Perth?
 If you are a home buyer in Perth it is important to consider a pre purchase building and pest inspection.
 In this article, we will provide some very useful information that may be beneficial in purchasing a home or an investment property.
 A pre purchase building inspection report is a very useful check that can save you a small fortune.
 This guide is intended to save you hidden costs and we hope that this article provides more clarity regarding some of the important considerations in addition to a pre purchase structural building inspection.
 So if you are considering purchasing your a home, here are some important tips:

 If possible, a pre purchase building inspection report should be obtained before making an offer to purchase a home.
 It is however very important that the contract that you will sign to purchase the home states contains an appropriate annexure or special condition with a meaning similar to the following: "in the event that building inspection report uncovers major defects as defined in the Australian Standard 4349.1, the seller should be given the opportunity to rectify the defects and make good within a clear and reasonable time frame.
 In the event that the seller in unable to undertake the remediation work, the buyer should have the choice of terminating the contract (which should be done in writing)."

 A quality pre purchase building inspection should focus around a comprehensive overview of the main building and related structures.
 The building inspection should always include an examination of the following features: the interior of the building, the roof space, the exterior of the building, the sub-floor space (if applicable), the roof exterior and ancillary structures such as sheds, carports, fences.